Brlaney/words/md/words/aside.md

 **Audio Reference:** setasi01

 ## Definitions:
-- {bc}something (such as a portion of receipts or production) that is set aside for a specified purpose
+- **:** something (such as a portion of receipts or production) that is set aside for a specified purpose
-- {bc}a program requiring a percentage of opportunities (as for jobs or funding) to be reserved for an underrepresented group
+- **:** a program requiring a percentage of opportunities (as for jobs or funding) to be reserved for an underrepresented group

 ## Short Definitions:
 - something (such as a portion of receipts or production) that is set aside for a specified purpose